ESA and TOGAF self-study option

 change to business systems.
 Our 4 day course includes case study work featuring TOGAF artefacts. |

-Focus of training ESA
+Focus of training BCS

 training focuses on enterprise and solution architect knowledge and skills.
 It